The BEST Chicken Marinade

 different cuts of grilled marinated chicken on the white plate.

 I’m sure you have a ton of chicken in the freezer like I do.
 It’s a good thing to have a couple extra packs in the freezer for busy days or when I don’t feel like deciding on what to make.
-Easy chicken dinner, doesn’t have to be bland or or blah and with this marinade, you will have an incredibly flavorful chicken!
+Whether I’m cooking chicken breasts, thighs, or drumsticks, this marinade brings out the best in each cut—juicy, flavorful, and anything but boring.

 labeled ingredients to make the chicken marinade on the cutting board.